 Some areas of the country tend to sell smaller feeder pigs than 50 pounds, closer to 34 pounds and 8 weeks old.
 Nothing wrong with that if this is a normal age for your area.

 I would prefer a bigger feeder pig, since a piglet that is older is a bit more hardy and will have completely transitioned to eating feed only, no more relying on part of his diet from mom’s milk.

 An older feeder pig also tends to handle the stress of moving better than a young one.

 Never buy small or unthrifty feeder pigs!

 Whatever you do, do not buy the runt!
 It will take forever to reach butchering weight.
 By forever, I mean half again as much time and feed.

 No joke, I did the math on a batch of pigs I fed out last summer.
-The runt, who I called “Squiffy” was perpetually behind her peers in growth and took a month and a half longer than her growthier brothers and sisters.
+The runt, who I called “Squiffy” was perpetually behind her peers in growth and took a month and a half longer than her growthier siblings.

 Do not buy unthrifty pigs.
 These are pigs that seem dull acting, look like the have a big head in proportion to their body or have long hair.
 At best, these pigs are slow growers.

 Save yourself time, money and frustration, start off with great feeder pigs to get great results!

 A few years ago I bought 4 little Hampshire feeder pigs, emphasis on little!
 Wow were they small.
 But they were healthy and in my price range so I got them.